-The vast majority of this upgrade work can be carried out overnight using temporary lane closures, with all restrictions removed during the day.
+The vast majority of this upgrade work will be carried out overnight using temporary lane closures, with all restrictions removed during the day.
 We may need to cut back some vegetation to ensure the radar units can see the road, but we will keep this to a minimum and we don’t expect to have to remove any mature trees.
-Toward the end of the upgrade at each location, we will need to close the road overnight for testing and commissioning work.
+Towards the end of the upgrade at each location, we may need to close the road overnight for testing and commissioning work.
 There will be clearly signed diversions in place and, again, we will remove all restrictions during the day.

-Before we start work at any location, we will write to people who live near the motorway and to local representatives like councillors and MPs.
+Before we start work at any location, we will write to people who live near the motorway and to local representatives including councillors and MPs.

-We will be delivering these upgrades in phases, and all upgrades will be complete for March 2023.
+We will be delivering these upgrades in phases, and all upgrades will be complete by the end of September 2022.

 |M25 J5-7 (M26 near Clacket Lane to M23 near Hooley)||South East||Already in place|

 |M25 J23-27 (South Mimms to M11 near Epping Forest)||South East||Already in place|

 |M3 J2-4a (Thorpe Interchange to Farnborough)||South East||Introduced December 2020|